 The first were under construction before the number A2 had even been applied, and the earliest to open was the Dartford Bypass in 1924 - otherwise known as Princes Road, and now variously the A296, A225 and B2174.
 Another diversion, Rochester Way, carried the A2 past the steep Shooters Hill, but before that even opened work had started on another new road that branched off it, East Rochester Way.
-It extended the new arterial road past Bexleyheath and Dartford, and opened in 1928, bypassing the four-year-old Dartford Bypass.
+It extended the new arterial road past Bexleyheath and Dartford, and opened in 1928, bypassing the western end of the four-year-old Dartford Bypass.

 Other plans were made, but that was the state of the A2 when planning for London's urban motorway network got under way.
 The new idea was to replace the road from New Cross to the Kent countryside with either a motorway or a road close to motorway standard.
 From Central London to New Cross the GLC would make only minor improvements as a Secondary Road.

 From New Cross to Kidbrooke, the A2 would be bypassed by Ringway 1's South Cross Route.
 From there, the GLC planned a new motorway through Eltham called the A2(M) Dover Radial Route, which came extremely close to construction in the early 1970s before being called off.
 Those new roads would bypass the old A2 and Rochester Way, returning traffic to East Rochester Way at Falconwood Station.